MailBee.NET Objects Developer's Guide

 Option B - put license key in app.config or web.config

-Let's add app.config to your project (if you do not already have it there) and specify MailBee.NET SMTP license key.
+Alternatively, you can add app.config to your project (if you do not already have it there) and specify MailBee.NET SMTP license key there.

 For ASP.NET application, web.config is always available so that you can immediately edit it, but for other application types you may have to add app.config manually.

-The below we are using Visual Studio 2008.
-For a Visual Studio 2010 version, refer to a similar topic in IMAP and POP3 guide.
+The below we are using Visual Studio 2008 but it's all the same with newer Visual Studio versions as well.
+For instance, we are using Visual Studio 2010 in similar topic in IMAP and POP3 guide.

 In Projects menu, click Add New Item: